Birks Fell

 Between the summit and a trig point (1 mi to the south west) lies Birks Tarn, which is one or the largest tarns in the Yorkshire Dales.
-It is prevented form leaking through the bedrock underneath by its impermeable layers and additionally held back by the peaty soil.
+It is prevented from leaking through the bedrock underneath by its impermeable layers and additionally held back by the peaty soil.
 The section at the top of the fell is a wide ridge that offers excellent walking and "outstanding views".

 The eastern slope of the fell was mined for lead between 1699 and 1815.
 Ruined buildings that were formerly used in the metal winning process still dot the landscape.

 The name Birks derives from the Old Norse word for birch; the lower slopes of the hill used to be covered in them.